 AP Newsbreak: Europeans unravel big tennis match-fixing ring

 PARIS (AP) — The crooked tennis players knew him as “Maestro.”
-To European investigators, the Armenian based in Belgium is emerging as something else: The suspected ringleader of a highly organized illegal gambling syndicate suspected of fixing hundreds of matches and corrupting more than 100 players from around Europe.
+To European investigators, the Armenian based in Belgium is emerging as the suspected ringleader of an organized gambling syndicate suspected of fixing hundreds of matches and paying off more than 100 players from around Europe.

-As Roger Federer and other stars at the top of tennis compete in the Australian Open, players far lower down the sport’s food chain are being questioned this week by police in France on suspicion of fixing matches for the Maestro, himself in detention in Belgium.
+As Roger Federer and other stars at the top of tennis compete in the Australian Open, players far lower down the sport’s food chain are being questioned this week by police in France on suspicion of fixing matches for Grigor Sargsyan, 28-year-old known as the Maestro, investigators said.
+Sargsyan is being held in a Belgian jail.

-The picture emerging from months of digging by police working across Europe is of a massive match-fixing scheme, organized via encrypted messaging, involving dozens of low-ranked players who struggle to make ends meet by playing in small tournaments.
-Police say Maestro employed mules, people hired for a few euros (dollars) to place bets for the syndicate that were small enough to slip under the radar of gambling watchdogs.
+The picture emerging from months of digging by police working across Europe is of a massive match-fixing scheme, organized via encrypted messaging, involving dozens of low-ranked players in small tournaments with little prize money.
+Police say Sargsyan employed mules, people hired for a few euros (dollars) to place bets for the syndicate that were small enough to slip under the radar of gambling watchdogs.

-The French sports newspaper L’Equipe named two of the players: Jules Okala, 21, whose career-best ranking was 381, and Mick Lescure, 25, who last August reached a career-best ranking of 487.
+They named the players as Jules Okala, 21; Mick Lescure, 25; Yannick Thivant, 31; and Jerome Inzerillo, 28.
+None operated in the highest spheres of tennis.
+The career-best singles ranking of any of them was 354, reached by Inzerillo in 2012.
+The arrests of Okala and Lescure were first reported Wednesday by French sports newspaper L’Equipe.

-A dozen or more other French players are expected to be questioned in coming days or weeks.
-An investigator said France was one of the countries “hardest hit” by the syndicate, which targeted lower-level pro-circuit tournaments.
+A dozen or more other French players are expected to be questioned in coming weeks.
+An investigator said France was one of the countries “hardest hit” by the syndicate, which targeted lower-level pro tournaments.
 Okala and Lescure were detained before they were to play in a modest tournament in Bressuire, western France, this week that offers a total of $15,000 in prize money.

 Investigators have also questioned players in Belgium, the Netherlands, Germany, Slovakia, and Bulgaria and are looking to question others, including both players and managers, in the United States, Chile and Egypt.